lbrice1/lbrice1.github.io/_pages/about.md

 Teaching philosophy
 ------
 I believe that every student that comes to our classroom deserves every and all opportunities to learn and succeed.
-Therefore, it is our job as educators to build an learning enviroment in which al backgrounds and experiences are welcomed and cherished.
+Therefore, it is our job as educators to build an learning enviroment in which al backgrounds and experiences are recognized, welcomed and cherished.